Enable SAML Authentication on a Site

 Note: To complete this process, you will also need the documentation your IdP provides.
 Look for topics that refer to configuring or defining a service provider for a SAML connection, or adding an application.

-Step 1: Export metadata from Tableau
+Step 1: Export metadata from IdP

 To create the SAML connection between Tableau Cloud and your IdP, you need to exchange required metadata between the two services.
 To get metadata from Tableau Cloud, choose one of the following methods.
 See the IdP’s SAML configuration documentation to confirm the correct option.